Are you a drunkorexic?

 It mostly affects weight conscious young women.
 To them, a night on the town means an evening – or a day – without a proper meal.
 Either that or, feeling they need to drink to fit in, they’ll calculate how many calories they can consume before having a few drinks.

 Although alcohol itself doesn’t actually contain fat, it is packed with calories.
-With mixers, (and if you drink more than the government's daily unit guidelines) the calories start adding up.
+With mixers, (and if you drink more than the government's lower risk guidelines) the calories start adding up.

 While it’s good to be savvy about the calories in your favourite tipple - and you can use our alcohol unit calculator to do just that - don’t let it become an obsession that encourages you to skip meals.
 Eating healthily before or during drinking is more the direction you want to be going in.